 At the Toronto Tool Library, members can borrow donated tools for both their home and community projects.
 Most of us only sporadically use tools so resource-sharing is an ideal alternative to purchasing and storing tools in limited spaces.

-To donate your old tools laying around in your basement, garden shed or closet that you no longer need, visit one of Tool Library’s four locations and drop off during operating hours
+To donate your old tools laying around in your basement, garden shed or closet that you no longer need, visit one of Tool Library’s three locations and drop off during operating hours

 Free Geek – If you have old computers, laptops, and printers, etc. that you no longer need or use, Free Geek will take your electronic leftovers.
 They refurbish computers and re-sell them at an accessible price to help low-income residents get connected.

 You can drop off your donations to them directly at 180 Sudbury Street during hours of operation.
 Click here to see a list of donation items they accept.